 Shattered nerves and alcohol.
 That’s what became life for Wilbur Jones, a man once known for his wide smile and many friendships.
-Back in those brighter days, he dreamt of becoming a physician like pop, who young Wilbur wanted to make proud.
+Back in those brighter days, he dreamt of becoming a doctor like pop, who young Wilbur wanted to make proud.
 But after the attack on Pearl Harbor, Wilbur left UCLA to enlist in the Army, following in the footsteps of many family members past.

 Wilbur felt proud of becoming a soldier; the country and world needed his service.
 Fears of going to war he kept inside, focusing on doing right.
 But war is war.
 Many battles and many deaths took a toll; the horrors he harbored.
 But it was the day he walked into Dachau, a concentration camp, to liberate the people there that broke him.
 He saw what he would never speak of again.